TikaFlow/bash-sql/README.md

 `D` can be negative to cause `D` digits left of the decimal point of the value `X` to become zero.

 If `X` or `D` is NULL, returns NULL.

+### uuid

+> prototype: uuid()

+Returns a string that conforms to UUID version 4 as described in RFC 4122.

 ### version